Last Updated on

 The butcher’s tables at the market display their years of use.
 To keep clean they are covered with fresh cardboard every day.

-So maybe it was donkey, maybe it wasn’t.
+Maybe it was donkey, maybe it wasn’t.
 Sometimes when eating food in foreign lands, ignorance is indeed bliss.
 A lesson we learned when we tried kokorec, a sheep intestine sandwich in Istanbul.
 We loved it but didn’t know what it was until after we ate it.